Blog

 You know, for the past year, and a bit more, my internal health, my hormonal balance, my weight fluctuations, my skin problems, and my surprising physical ailments and doctor visits have really made me feel very bad about myself.
 Very bad!

 I can’t tell you how hopeless, bad, and weak I have felt inside.
-And when you go through multiple physical problems one after another – in my case, they were unexpected weight gain, constant stress, possibility of thyroid, initial stages of PCOD with a lot of added stress and mood swings, restlessness, the constant fatigue and tiredness – I was tired of feeling every day!
+And when you go through multiple physical problems one after another – in my case, they were unexpected weight gain, constant stress, possibility of thyroid, initial stages of PCOD with a lot of added stress and mood swings, restlessness, the constant fatigue and tiredness – I was tired of feeling tired every day!

 The overwhelm and heaviness inside, which only you feel very often.
 The surprising neck and nerve pain you never even imagined you can have, medications, and the internal battle between the one who wants to sort everything – get fitter, eat better, want to wake up early, do meditation and exercises, have breakfast on time, and the one who is tired, lost, and somewhere deep in grief, because each and every seemingly small thing, including just getting up from the bed and living normally suddenly felt so impossible.